Loading NuWatt Energy...

 Massachusetts allows commercial solar+battery systems to participate in both SMART 3.0 and ConnectedSolutions simultaneously.
 The SMART 3.0 program offers a battery storage adder for systems that pair solar with on-site storage, providing additional per-kWh incentive payments over the 20-year SMART term.

 The key to successful stacking is coordinating dispatch priorities.
-During ConnectedSolutions events, the battery prioritizes grid dispatch (earning $225/kW).
+During ConnectedSolutions events, the battery prioritizes grid dispatch (earning $200/kW on National Grid Daily Dispatch).
 Outside of events, the battery focuses on demand charge management and solar self-consumption optimization.
 The SMART 3.0 production incentive is based on solar output regardless of whether the energy passes through the battery.

 Dispatch Priority Order:

 Commercial battery+solar systems qualify for 5-year MACRS accelerated depreciation.
-In 2026, the additional 20% first-year bonus depreciation is still available (drops to 0% in 2027).
+Under OBBBA, 100% first-year bonus depreciation is permanently available for property placed in service after January 19, 2025.
 The depreciable basis is reduced by half the ITC amount.
-For a $300,000 system with 30% ITC, the depreciable basis is $255,000, with $51,000 (20%) deductible in Year 1 via bonus depreciation.
+For a $300,000 system with 30% ITC, the depreciable basis is $255,000, with the entire $255,000 deductible in Year 1 via bonus depreciation.
 This significantly accelerates the tax benefit and improves Year 1 cash flow.
 See our full MACRS depreciation guide.

 Choosing the right commercial battery depends on your facility size, load profile, and whether you are pairing with solar.
-All equipment below is ConnectedSolutions-certified and eligible for the federal ITC when paired with solar.
+All equipment below is ConnectedSolutions-certified and eligible for the federal Section 48E ITC, standalone or solar-paired.

 Capacity